SelecTree: Tree Detail

 Longevity 50 to 150 years.

-Leaves Ovate to Cordate sometimes Lobed, Dark Green, Gold, Deciduous.
+Leaves Ovate to Cordate sometimes Lobed, Dark Green, Golden or Yellow or Orange, Deciduous.

 Flowers Inconspicuous.
 Flowers in Spring.
 Has either male or female flowers (dioecious).
 Trees may be sold as male or female.